 “Yes, loud and clear, Ben.”

 “OK, your informant’s information is correct.
 The two Chechen fellows just donned Kevlar and metal body armor front and back.
 OK, now they’re putting on a sizable backpack; that’ll be the ammo belt.
-Note the feed chute coming out of the top, going to the mini gun.
+Note the feed chute is coming out of the top, going to the mini gun.
 Their Achilles heels are the battery module, riding piggyback to the ammo sack, and the feed chute.
 Shooting out either one will render the gun inoperative.

-As you can see, the mini-Gatling gun, slung from the shoulder, held at hip level, relies on volume, not accuracy.
-The American version of this weapon can shoot fifty rounds per second, as I remember.
+As you can see, the mini-Gatling gun, slung from the shoulder and held at hip level, relies on volume, not accuracy.
+As I remember, the American version of this weapon can shoot fifty rounds per second.
 I see two grenades and a sidearm on each shooter.
 Agent Mason, these Chechens are not people to be trifled with.”

 “It’s your op, Agent Kang.
 Trust your training.”